 The wrong way:

-- Copy AI output directly without editing — it will sound generic
+- Copy AI output straight out without editing — it’ll sound generic

-- Let AI choose your keywords — it doesn’t know what’s actually being searched on Pinterest
+- Let AI pick your keywords — it doesn’t know what’s actually being searched on Pinterest

 - Use AI to create content you have no real knowledge of — personal experience still matters

-- Publish AI-generated content at volume without quality checking — quantity without quality hurts your Pinterest distribution over time
+- Publish AI content at volume without quality checking — quantity without quality hurts your distribution over time

 I use AI tools daily in my blogging workflow — for Pinterest content, blog post outlines, email drafts, and more.
 The time saving is real.
 But the quality control is non-negotiable.
 AI gives you a faster starting point.
 You’re still responsible for where you finish.

-When creating pins for a new blog post (20 minutes total):
+When creating pins for a new blog post (about 20 minutes total):

 - Do your keyword research on Pinterest first — note your primary keyword and 2–3 related ones (5 minutes)